kyleb000/reflux/README.md

 # Reflux
-Reflux is a cutting-edge Rust library designed to streamline the development of microservices with a focus on scalability, flexibility, and usability.
+Reflux is a cutting-edge Rust framework designed to streamline the development of microservices with a focus on scalability, flexibility, and usability.
 By leveraging Rust's performance and safety features, Reflux empowers developers to build robust, high-performance microservices that can seamlessly adapt to evolving business needs.
 Whether you're scaling up to handle millions of requests or integrating diverse service components, Reflux provides the tools and framework you need to achieve efficient and maintainable microservice architectures.
 Dive into Reflux and transform the way you build and manage microservices with ease and confidence.

+# Benefits of using Reflux
+- Single Responsibility - Write code that does one thing and does it well.
+Write simpler and more efficient code.
+- Isolation - The code you write is agnostic to the wider Reflux nextwork.
+Write extendible and flexible programs.
+- Scalability - Seamlessly scale your application to meet your requirements.
+Write adaptable code that scales on-demand.
+- Safety - Take full advantages of Rust's memory safety guarantees, ensuring you write and deploy reliable code.

 # Use cases
 - Pipeline workflows - Reflux is perfect for use cases such as ETL (Extract, Transform and Load) applications, image processing and real-time analytics.